 In this, more than half the internet users access the internet from their mobile devices.

-However, before being able to start operating in China, Google has to comply with all the restrictions imposed by the Chinese government.
+However, before being able to start operating in China, Google has to comply with all the restrictions.

 To get a hold of the market, Google needs to present a dramatically better product to the users as compared to their competitors.

-Nevertheless, Google will have to provide something that their competitors are not providing to the users to gain a user base in China.
+Nevertheless, Google will have to provide something that its competitors are not providing.

 You May Also Like to Read: